aidc-toolkit/app-extension/README.md

 >
 > **This software is in beta**, with production release is scheduled for 2025Q4.
 To follow the status of this and other projects, go to the AIDC Toolkit [projects](https://github.com/orgs/aidc-toolkit/projects) page.

-The AIDC Toolkit `app-extension` package is the bridge between the AIDC Toolkit and applications such s Microsoft Excel and Google Sheets.
-It provides little functionality of its own.
+The AIDC Toolkit `app-extension` package is the bridge between the AIDC Toolkit and applications such as Microsoft Excel and Google Sheets.
+It does so by flattening the object model, replacing stateful object construction and method calls with stateless functions.